Skip to Content

 This warped, hyperbolic frame of mind is distinctly suburban.
 It stems from boredom, having few options for entertainment that don’t require transportation, growing up in the wake of your parents’ middle-class aspirations, and feeling that, after being fed a milquetoast yet ubiquitous set of aspirational capitalist values, one’s creative impulses, one’s artistic passions, are little more than charming hobbies.
 I grew up craving exceptionalism.
 I grew up wanting to escape my childhood, to join the fast-running stream of a world glimpsed through the pixelated footage of more enterprising peers.
 The internet had yet to become solely a Trojan horse for advertising.
 You could stake a claim to something and maybe, just maybe, have a chance at being discovered.

 Conner O’Malley’s new film Rap World, co-directed with Danny Scharar, captures this at once frenzied and utterly banal generational malaise with a disarmingly sincere humor that could only have come from people who lived through it.
-Set in 2009, and clocking in just under 60 minutes, Rap World begins and ends in Tobyhanna, Penn., an unincorporated community about 25 miles outside Scranton.
+Set in 2009, and clocking in at just under 60 minutes, Rap World begins and ends in Tobyhanna, Pa., an unincorporated community about 25 miles outside Scranton.
 Matt (O’Malley) and Casey (Jack Bensinger, who also edited the film) are two local friends who work at a movie theater, with ambitions to record a rap album over the course of one night.
 The film is nominally a making-of mockumentary, shot with a camcorder and edited in iMovie by an aspiring filmmaker named Ben, with auxiliary footage shot by Jason (Eric Rahill), the album’s producer.

 As the night wears on, Matt and Casey become increasingly distracted both by their own boredom and the promise of more interesting events with more interesting people.
 There is the sense that neither friend wants to start making the album because to begin would entail an end.
 Instead, with Jason and Ben in tow, Matt and Casey crash their other friends’ parties, or sometimes their friend’s aunt’s basement.
 One scene with Casey’s cousin Serj (Dan Licata) features the group playfully arguing about which high schools were cooler while messing around with the Wii character creator in the background.
 At one point, Serj rags on Jason’s school by saying, “The girls that go there smell like Halloween masks.”